WICG/navigation-api/interception-details.md

 console.log(location.hash);
 ```

-This is the same as the previous case.
+This is the same as the previous case, except that the `SameDocumentNavigationEntry` has zero duration.

 ### Cancelation